-This lesson provides an overview on successfully importing your Site data into Illuminate.
+This lesson provides an overview on successfully importing your Site data into DnA.
 Without this import, all other imports will fail.

 About Sites Data

-In Illuminate, sites are schools or buildings.
-You should have one Illuminate site for each of the schools in your installation.
+In DnA, sites are schools or buildings.
+You should have one DnA site for each of the schools in your installation.
 When loading historic data, sites that are currently inactive but have historic data should also be loaded.

 Importing your site data should be the first of data imports you complete.